“here is the tango, raw, intoxicating, speaking with its true voice.” – Financial Times

 “composer and bandoneon master Julian Rowlands ensures that the evening reaches the state of tango nirvana” – The Guardian

 Julian Rowlands is a bandoneonist, pianist, composer and arranger based in London, UK.
 He specialises in the whole range of tango music from the guardia vieja and golden age to the tango nuevo works of Astor Piazzolla and the contemporary scene.
-He also performs in opera, classical, contemporary and world music.
+He also performs opera, classical, contemporary and world music.

 Julian has composed and recorded music for a number of commercial music labels.
 Publications by Julian Rowlands in the Schott World Music series include “Argentinian Tango and Folk Tunes for Piano”, “Russian Folk Tunes for Piano“, “Russian Folk Tunes for Accordion“, “Klezmer Piano” and “Klezmer Fiddle” (with Ros Stephen).